 In the early aughts, Ford recruited the acclaimed architectural firm Marmol Radziner to spearhead a sensitive restoration of the Bel Air property.
 According to records, the structure now spans approximately 3,800 square feet of living space — large but hardly mansion-sized — with three bedrooms and a total of six baths.
 Unfortunately, since the property was never publicly marketed for sale, other details and public photographs are slim to nonexistent.

-Back in 2016, Ford substantially upgraded his L.A. residential circumstances by tossing down nearly $40 million for the longtime Holmby Hills estate of Betsy Bloomingdale; that property has since undergone a multi-year, down-to-the-studs remodel that continues to this day.
-He also continues to own an epic Santa Fe, New Mexico ranch that was custom constructed for him — surely at colossal expense — by Japanese architect Tadao Ando.
+Back in 2016, Ford substantially upgraded his L.A. residential circumstances by tossing down nearly $40 million for the longtime Holmby Hills estate of Betsy Bloomingdale; that property has since undergone a multi-year remodel.
+He also continues to own an epic Santa Fe, New Mexico ranch that was custom built for him by Japanese architect Tadao Ando.

 As for Levinson, this is not his first big-ticket L.A. property purchase.
 Earlier this year, he shelled out a whopping $37.5 million for a vacant two-acre Bel Air promontory that happens to lie across the street from the Neutra-designed home he just acquired from Ford.
 He and wife Brittany also own luxury homes in Manhattan and the Hamptons.